qwe1234567891/OliTag-seq/README.md

 * Dependency packages such as bwa, bedtools, numpy, matplotlib (in environment.yml)
 * Reference genome fasta file(We have uploaded the reference genome fasta to Baidu web disk. human:   mouce:)
 ## Installation:
     # We recommend doing the following in a conda.
-A new conda environment will be created with Environment.yml
+A new conda environment will be created with Environment.yml.
-    # Assume that you already own conda and have a conda base environment open
+    # Assume that you already own conda and have a conda base environment open...
     wget https://github.com/qwe1234567891/OliTag-seq/archive/refs/heads/main.zip
-    unzip main.zip
-    cd OliTag-seq-main
+    unzip main.zip  # Download the olitag code package and unzip it... cd OliTag-seq-main

-    conda env create -f environment.yml
-    source activate olitag
+    conda env create -f environment.yml  # Create a new conda environment for olitag... source activate olitag
-## yaml文件举例，说明
+## Example and description of the Manifest File(*.yaml)
+We added the input parameters required by olitag, the reference genome path, and some tool information to mainfest.yaml so that we could manage and adjust the input parameters.mainfest.yaml can be opened and edited using most text editing tools.
+Here is an example:

 ## 运行